MixBooze

 French 75 cocktail in a champagne flute with bubbly champagne, garnished with a lemon twist.

-🍸 The Art of Liquid Fireworks: When Gin Met Champagne
+🍸 The Art of Liquid: When Gin Met Champagne

 🔬 Laboratory-Grade Recipe (For Discerning Palates)